 Community Building Activities:

-Students and faculty affiliated with the Strategic and Organizational Communication Module will be invited to talks in the existing MTS, TSB, and SONIC speaker series, which feature a regular program of experts on many aspects of organizations and communication.
-Top students from the module may be nominated to meet with the speaker in group meetings or over meals.
+Students and faculty affiliated with the Children and Communication module will be invited to talks in relevant and applicable speaker series.
+Per faculty recommendation, students from the module may be invited to meet with speakers in group meetings or over meals.

 In the spring quarter, students who have completed the module sequence will present their capstone projects at a mini-module-conference.
 Students who are just beginning the sequence will be required to attend this event so that they can get an idea of the types of projects they will be expected to develop over the coming year.
 Capstone projects/portfolios will be presented at this annual mini-conference poster session to be attended by module faculty and students, along with interested graduate students, and relevant members of the Northwestern and larger community.

 Example student scenarios: